 Press the Play button at the top toolbar.
 Similar to the viewport controls, you can use the W, A, S, and D keyboard keys and the mouse to fly around.
 Use the mouse scroll wheel to change your speed.

-You've created your first scene with Cesium for Unreal.
+You've created your first project with Cesium for Unreal.
 Feel free to explore and check out the world!

-Now you are ready to add more assets and customize the scene.
+Now you are ready to add more assets and customize the level.
 Continue on to Adding Datasets.